- Home

 A third son, Edgar, served with the Honourable Artillery Company.
 Having spent two years in Leipzig working in a German print house to learn their techniques, he was fluent in German, and was therefore attached to the Royal Engineers Headquarters where he performed signals intelligence, interception and translation duties to monitor enemy activity.
 The oldest of JW's sons, Lewis, was debarred from military service due to chronic asthma, from which he perished in 1939.

 With a family history of service, it was perhaps inevitable that John Edward would serve, and he volunteered to serve in RAF Bomber Command.
-John trained at RAF Kinloss as an Observer and wore the 'O' aircrew brevet; his was one of, if not the last course to qualify as Observers, subsequent courses training as Navigators and wearing the 'N' brevet.

-John was posted to no 61 Squadron (Hull's Own) at RAF Syerston.
-Coincidentally, Wing Commander Guy Gibson was at Syerston at the same time, commanding 106 Squadron.
+Coincidentally Wing Commander Guy Gibson was at Syerston at the same time, commanding 106 Squadron.
 A few months later in May 1943, Gibson became famous for leading no 617 Squadron in the famous 'Dam Busters' raid, winning the VC in the process.

 Sadly however, John Northend had already been killed in action by this time.
 Of the 12 Observers on his course, three were posted to no 61 Squadron in the autumn of 1942; all three were killed in action in the first five weeks of 1943.
-John's crew were killed when Lancaster B mk 1 serial number W4192 and carrying the 61 Sqn. markings QR-E, crashed near Mettman in Germany after successfully dropping its bombs on a raid in the Krupps works at Essen in the early hours of 13 January 1943.

 The cause of the crash is unknown; some records suggest the aircraft was shot down, but I have searched the German records and can find no outstanding night fighter claim; all Luftwaffe night fighter claims for that night have been substantiated.
 Similarly there are no outstanding German anti-aircraft artillery (flak) claims either.
 The possible causes are mechanical failure, flak damage unobserved by the Germans, or damage caused by being hit by a bomb falling from an aircraft bombing at a higher altitude.

 John and his crew were originally buried at the Nordfriedhof (Northern Cemetery) where John and two other members of the crew occupied a common grave as they were not individually identifiable at the time.
-The crew were later reburied at the new Reichswald British War Cemetery at Kleve in Germany, formed to consoldidate British War Graves into a larger, specific cemetery.
+The crew were reburied on 28th November 1946 at the new Reichswald British War Cemetery at Kleve in Germany, formed to consoldidate British War Graves into a larger, specific cemetery.
 At this point all three previously unidentified bodies were positively identified and buried in individual graves, all seven crew members in a row, it being customary for crew members to be buried together wherever possible.

 Flying Officer John Edward Northend, Observer (Navigator).
 Aged 22 from Sheffield, Yorkshire.